mrlesmithjr/ansible-elk-processor/README.md

   - type: vCenter
     tags:
       - VMware
+logstash_slack_api_webhook_url: [] #define the slack api webhook api url assigned when adding an incoming slack webhook.
+logstash_slack_channel: logstash  #defines the slack channel where logstash alerts should be sent to.
+Ensure enable_logstash_slack_output is set to true if slack output is required.
+logstash_slack_output_tags:  #define specific tags to look for to alert on and send to slack
+  - SSH_Failed_Login
 #logstash_workers: 1  #defines the number of worker processes for logstash to spawn/cpu...default is 1/cpu...define here or in group_vars/group
 powerdns_blacklists:
 #  - malware